EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

   * [Javascript State Api](#javascript-state-api)
     * getState()
     * `subscribeToCartState( callback )`
-* Ajax Cart API requests
+* AJAX Cart API requests

-## Liquid sections ajaxified
+## Ajaxified Liquid sections

-Before pefroming another Ajax request, Liquid Ajax Cart runs through HTML code of a page looking for Shopify sections that should be updated after the request.
+Before pefroming another AJAX request, Liquid Ajax Cart runs through HTML code of a page looking for Shopify sections that should be updated after the request.

 Then it modifies the request in order to ask Shopify to re-render those section and provide updated HTML for them.